yaoshengxu/yaoshengxu.github.io/_pages/cv.md

 * 08/2022 – 05/2024: Applied Scientist
   * Amazon.com.
 Full-time.
-  * Work in the research team for Percolate, the content optimization system including Amazon homepage, browse, detail page, etc; design evaluation metrics to enables content providers leveraging Percolate to gain insights around strategy-level ranking performance; facilitate external quick-start guide and code repository for self-service on running more efficient analysis (10x faster) on large scale data; design metrics for internal usage for Percolate team to disambiguate the model performance, enabling root cause finding and ranking improvement; improve personalized recommendation performance

 * 06/2021 – 08/2021: Applied Scientist
   * Amazon.com.
 Intern.
-  * Develop a Position Effect Model to estimate the causal effect of the positions of items displayed on search page, on the probability of purchases/clicks; a novel technique for de-biasing causal parameters in high dimensional models is applied to recover more accurate position effect; model implementation is designed for algorithmic improvement which works 5x faster than the open source algorithms (python(sklearn) and R(glm)); improve ranking efficiency and user experience

 Research Interests and Skills
 ======